aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

   --region "$PRIMARY_REGION"
 ```

-Because each account resolves its own ARNs at deploy time, every account gets a
-complete conformance pack wired to its own local Lambda functions.
+Because each account resolves its own ARNs at deploy time, every account gets a full conformance pack wired to its own local Lambda functions.

 ### Base-Only Deployment (Fallback)